dinesh-coderepo/blogsite/src/blog_posts/StartingCompany/content.md

 date: 2024-11-23
 ---

-# Documenting the journey a tech AI company in india.
+# Documenting the journey of my startup.
-## Covering end to end process including legal, governance , technical and registration.
+## Will be covering step by step process in the journey.

 ## Company name : AuraLithic